Retirement may seem far away, or it might feel like it’s just around the corner.

 One of the first steps towards knowing how much you can tuck away for retirement involves knowing where your finances currently stand.

-Gather all the information you have about your finances.
-This includes your current income, debt, as well as your expenses.
-This will help you define your financial priorities, and what you can currently afford to put towards your retirement plan.
+Gather all the information you have about your finances including your current income, debt, as well as your expenses.
+This will help you define your financial priorities, and what you can afford to put towards your retirement plan.

 Of course, anyone’s financial situation can change over time.
 Check back in with your finances and expenses regularly so your plan can be adjusted accordingly.